Comment on page

 configure8 supports cross project discovery based on the project permissions granted to the service account.
 You can grant a service account access to multiple accounts by adding the service account to an existing project and assigning it a

 To get started, sign in to the GCP Console and select the appropriate project where you would like configure8 to auto discover resources.
-Then select IAM a& Admin > Service Accounts from the sidebar menu.
+Then select IAM & Admin > Service Accounts from the sidebar menu.

 Next, select CREATE SERVICE ACCOUNT